Nusrat-Jahan-Nira/Nexo/README.md

-#Nexo
-Nexo is a modern Flutter application designed to help users manage their career journey.
+- Nexo is a modern Flutter application designed to help users manage their career journey.
 The app integrates with Firebase and provides a seamless experience for job seekers, featuring:

 - **Job Listings:** Browse and search for job opportunities
 - **Applications Management:** Track your job applications